dcntrlzd/pheme-kit/README.md

 1. Fork the repo on GitHub
 2. Clone the project to your own machine
+3. Apply your changes
+4. Run `yarn lint:fix` and `yarn format:fix`
-3. Commit changes to your own branch
+5. Commit changes to your own branch
-4. Push your work back up to your fork (Be sure you have tests and all checks & tests are green).
+6. Push your work back up to your fork (Be sure you have tests and all checks & tests are green).
-5. Submit a Pull request so that we can review your changes
+7. Submit a Pull request so that we can review your changes

 NOTE: Be sure to merge the latest from "upstream" before making a pull request!

 ## Current State
 * Allows creation and management of content chains under handles.
 * Handles can have profiles.
 * Runs with an Ethereum smart contract as a registry and IPFS as the storage layer.

-## Next Steps
+## TODO
 * API Documentation
 * Conceptual Documentation
 * Simplification of the API